RobisonTorres/App_ToDo/README.md

 - Delete task from the database.
 - Search and order task by its information.

+## Update README - New Scope

+The project has undergone a slight change in scope.
+Now, each task is associated with a specific sector of the company, helping to ensure a more robust and organized management system.
+This association allows for better categorization and prioritization of tasks, ultimately enhancing overall productivity.

 ## Methodology
 This project follows the agile methodology, using **Kanban** for task management.